louis2704/erc721-ux/README.md

 - Create a repo to host your work
 - Create a React / Vue JS app and create a page /chain-info(2 pts)
 - Connect your app to the Rinkeby network through Metamask and display the ChainId, the last block number, and user address with view /chain-info (2 pts)
+- Show an error page and redirect user to it if the chain is not Rinkeby (1 pt)

 ### Calling read and write functions
 - Create a page /songForACity
 - Display the name and the total token number (2 pts)
-- Create a button to claim a new token for the current user(3 pts)
+- Create a button to claim a new token for the current user(2 pts)
 - Create a page /songForACity/{token number}
 - Display the information (image, name and description) referenced in the Metadata URI for token {token number} (2 pts)
+- Show a clean error message on /songForACity/{token number} if the token does not exist (1pt)

 ### Paying through functions
 - Create a page /toutDoucement
 - Display the minimum token price, and create a button to buy a token (this one needs to be paid for) (2 pts)
 - Create a page /toutDoucement/{user address}
-- Display all the tokens {user address} has on tout doucement (3 pts)
+- Display all the tokens {user address} has on tout doucement (2 pts)

 ### Calling a minter with a signature
 - Create a page /fragment
 - Create a button to mint a token.
 Read the contract; use [signature data](claimerV1-tools) to call function `claimAToken()` on [fragment claimer](contracts/fragmentClaimer.sol) correctly (4 pts)